RohitKotiveetil/UnrealEngine--LocalGroupSelection/README.md

 # UnrealEngine--LocalGroupSelection
-Recreation of the Local Group Selection mechanic from Halo Wars in Unreal Engine
+Recreation of the Local Group Selection mechanic from Halo Wars in Unreal Engine.

 Created using blueprints in Unreal Engine v4.21.